Jeanine Notter

 Jeanine M. Notter is an American politician serving as a member of the New Hampshire House of Representatives from the Hillsborough 12th district.
 She assumed office in 2010.

 Notter was first elected to the New Hampshire House of Representatives in 2010 and was chosen as House majority whip in 2021.
 Before going into politics Notter was a fitness trainer.
 Notter is a Republican.

 Career

 Notter was first elected to the New Hampshire House of Representatives in 2010 and was chosen as House majority whip in 2021.
 Notter is a Republican.
 She is a member of the House Science, Technology and Energy Committee.
 Since 2006, Notter has also hosted a public access television show called Chattin' with Jeanine.

-Legislative Influences

-Since 2018, Notter has attended over a dozen conferences sponsored by "climate skeptic" groups including Heartland Institute, Americans for Prosperity, and ALEC on trips fully paid for by those organizations totaling over $24,000.
-Her legislative priorities and testimony in hearings as a member of the House Committee on Science, Technology and Energy reflect the influence of those fossil fuel industry-funded groups and her rejection of the scientific consensus on global warming from greenhouse gas pollution from fossil fuels, and ignore New Hampshire climate science experts' recommendations for science-based policy.